LicensedCrime/Neural_Net_XOR/README.md

 # Setup
 + Just run the index.html
-+ The result of "output_layer" should be close to the "outputs" array.
++ The result of "layer3" should be close to the "output" array.

 # TODO
 + (visual presentation.... maybe some time...)